brainglobe/brainrender-docs/autogenerated-docs/docs/brainrender/scene.md

 - scale -> float, values > 1 yield higher resultion screenshots

-:param use_default_key_bindings: if true the defualt keybindings from
+:param use_default_key_bindings: if True the defualt keybindings from
     vedo are used, otherwise

 a custom function that can be used to take screenshots with the